-In the Netherlands, medications are prescribed more cautiously than most countries, especially for antibiotics.
+Medications are prescribed more cautiously in the Netherlands than most countries, especially for antibiotics.
 As a result, a GP might wait a bit longer when prescribing them.
 The reason for this is to decrease the risk of antibiotic-resistant infections.

-As the Dutch healthcare system is rather restrictive, prescriptions may be required for medicines that can be purchased “over the counter” in other countries.
+As the healthcare system in the Netherlands is rather restrictive, prescriptions may be required for medicines that can be purchased “over the counter” in other countries.
 The health insurance provider dictates which medications and brands are covered within each health insurance policy.
 Discuss medicinal requirements with potential health insurance providers prior to agreeing a health insurance policy.

 In the Netherlands, there is a difference between a drogisterij (such as Etos or Kruidvat) and an apotheek (pharmacy/chemist).
 Drogisterijen supply non-prescription medications such as mild painkillers and antihistamines, baby supplies, general toiletries and cosmetics.
 Apotheken (chemists) are the only place where prescription drugs can be obtained.
 A GP is generally affiliated with several pharmacies located close to their practice and they can send the prescription directly to the chemist on the patient’s behalf, if that patient is registered with the chemist.

-There are three types of hospitals in the Netherlands: academische ziekenhuizen (academic/teaching hospitals) and ziekenhuizen (general hospitals) and categorale ziekenhuizen (specialized hospitals).
+There are 3 types of hospitals in the Netherlands: academische ziekenhuizen (academic/teaching hospitals) and ziekenhuizen (general hospitals) and categorale ziekenhuizen (specialized hospitals).
 The GP will be able to give advice on which hospital will best suit the treatment of the existing medical condition.

 Hospitals generally have a waiting list; sometimes it can take months before medical treatment can commence.
 It may therefore be advisable to call different hospitals that offer the same medical treatment to see if the same treatment can be arranged sooner.
 It may also be possible/quicker to have treatment in a hospital in the surrounding area in Belgium or Germany.
 GPs can provide more detailed information on hospital care in the local area.

 Maastricht Universitair Medisch Centrum (MUMC+)